stfc/PSyclone/doc/developer_guide/dependency.rst

 Dependency Tools
 ----------------

-PSyclone contains a class that provides useful tools for dependency analaysis.
+PSyclone contains a class that builds upon the data-dependency functionality to provide useful tools for dependency analaysis.
 It especially provides messages for the user to indicate why parallelisation was not possible.

 .. autoclass:: psyclone.psyir.tools.dependency_tools.DependencyTools
     :members: